VVander/RPIPs-old/RPIPs/RPIP-1.md

 ## What belongs in a successful RPIP?

-Each RPIP should have the following parts:
+Each Protocol RPIP should have the following parts:

 - Preamble - RFC 822 style headers containing metadata about the RPIP, including the RPIP number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters), and the author details.
 Irrespective of the category, the title and description should not include RPIP number.
 See below for details.
 - Abstract - Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.